 For conidia collection, layer 3 milliliters of 0.05% Tween-20 on a Trichoderma mycelium culture [1] and use a rake to release the conidia from the conidiophores, taking care not to press down on the mycelium to prevent the hyphae from being torn away [2].

-WIDE: Talent adding Tween-20 to plate, with Tween-20 container visible in frame
+WIDE: Talent adding Tween-20 to plate, with Tween-20 container visible in frame (CU at the end)

-Conidia being raked
+Conidia being raked (CU + MED)

 When all of the conidia have been released, use a micropipette to quickly recover [1] and add the conidia solution to a 15-milliliter tube for counting [2].